Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance closely tracks the KBW Nasdaq Bank Index, with slight variations due to fees and expenses.
+Benchmark Comparison: The ETF's performance is compared to the KBW Nasdaq Bank Index to assess tracking efficiency.

 Expense Ratio: 0.35